getfem/getfem/doc/sphinx/source/project/libdesc_high_gen_assemb.rst

 Description
 ^^^^^^^^^^^

 The high level generic assembly language of |gf| is a key module which allows to describe weak formulation of partial differential equation problems.
+See the description of the language in the user documentation section :ref:`ud-gasm-high`.

 Files
 ^^^^^